 Diet and Nutrition

-Like many cats today, the Tonkinese is at risk for obesity and should be fed an appropriately balanced diet.
-You should also take other risk factors into mind when deciding on the right food for your cat.
+Like many cats today, the Tonkinese is at risk for obesity and should be fed an appropriately balanced diet in moderation.
+You should also consider other Tonkinese-specific health risks when deciding on the right food for your cat.
 For instance, several foods focus on dental health, and others are formulated to balance urine pH to help prevent bladder stones.
 Ask your vet for recommendations for the best food for your cat.

 More Cat Breeds and Further Research

-Otherwise, check out all of our cat breed profiles.
+Otherwise, check out all of our other cat breed profiles.